Gender Based Violence Programme Coordinator (M/F)

 Description du poste

-He/she will be responsible of defining MdM strategy regarding GBV in line with MdM’s overall framework for the response to GBV in crises settings.
-He/she will be in charge of interacting with the humanitarian community (NGO, UN) on all topics related to GBV activities.
-He/she will be in charge of identifying relevant GBV prevention and response service providers within the NGO community and develop specific interventions to address service and/or sector gaps and needs.
+Under the direct supervision of the general coordinator in Bangladesh and in very close coordination with the field teams in Cox Bazar and Dacca, the Gender Based Violence (GBV) coordinator will be responsible of defining and implementing Médecins du Monde (MdM) operational strategy regarding GBV, in line with MdM’s overall framework for the response to GBV in humanitarian settings.
+He/she will be in charge of interacting with the relevant authorities and the humanitarian community (NGO, UN) on all topics related to GBV activities.

 More specifically, you will be in charge of: